Women in the Catholic Church: Care givers

 In the United States, the Sisters of St. Mary was founded in 1872 by Mother Mary Odilia Berger.
 These sisters went on to establish a large network of hospitals across America.
 The Sisters of Saint Francis of Syracuse, New York produced Saint Marianne Cope, who opened and operated some of the first general hospitals in the United States, instituting cleanliness standards which influenced the development of America's modern hospital system, and famously taking her nuns to Hawaii to care for lepers.

+Saint Marianne Cope opened and operated some of the first general hospitals in the United States.
+There she instituted cleanliness standards which cut the spread of disease and influenced the development of America's modern hospital system.
+In 1883, she responded to a call from the King of Hawaii for help caring for leprosy suffers.
+There she established hospitals and eventually went to the exile island of Molokai to nurse the dying St Damien of Molokai and care for the island's leper colony.
+She was canonised in 2012, along with Maria Carmen Salles y Barangueras, Anna Schaffer and Kateri Tekakwitha.

-Mother Teresa of Calcutta established the Missionaries of Charity in the slums of Calcutta in 1948 to work among "the poorest of the poor".
+Mother Teresa of Calcutta began working in the slums of Calcutta in 1948 and in 1950 established there the Missionaries of Charity, to work among "the poorest of the poor".
 Initially founding a school, she then gathered other sisters who "rescued new-born babies abandoned on rubbish heaps; they sought out the sick; they took in lepers, the unemployed, and the mentally ill".
 Teresa achieved fame in the 1960s and began to establish convents around the world.
 By the time of her death in 1997, the religious institute she founded had more than 450 centres in over 100 countries.

-Many other religious institutes for women have been established down through the centuries, right up to modern times – though in the West, their work in education and medical care is increasingly being taken up by laypeople.
+Many other religious institutes for women have been established down through the centuries, though in the West, their work in education and medical care is increasingly being taken up by laypeople.

+Catholic nobility

+One of the most notable Christian noblewomen is Helena of Constantinople, the mother of the Emperor Constantine.
+Constantine's Edict of Milan of AD 303 ended the persecution of Christians in the Roman Empire and his own conversion to Christianity was a significant turning point in history.